 From 1997 - 1999, Dr. Locker was the Relationship Correspondent on WCBS TV News 2 in New York, appearing every week on the 5 pm or 11 pm news.
 From 1996 - 1998, Dr. Locker was a Commentator on MSNBC, discussing sex and relationships in the news.
 Now, she appears regularly as a guest on MSNBC, CNN, and The Fox News Channel, as well as other national television programs.

 Dr. Locker frequently appears on national television talk shows and news shows.
-She has been featured on over 1,000 shows including: Late Night with Conan O'Brien, NBC Nightly News, Today, Good Morning America, Vh1, MTV, The Daily Show on Comedy Central, Tyra, The O'Reilly Factor, NBC's Later, CNN, MSNBC, Fox News Channel, ABC's Politically Incorrect, The Morning Show with Mike and Juliet, Fox Business Channel, The Star Jones Show, C.B.S.
-The Early Show, C.B.S.
-This Morning, Entertainment Tonight, Extra, Access Hollywood, Court TV, Oxygen, F/X, Hard Copy, Inside Edition, American Journal, E!'s Talk Soup, Leeza, Ricki Lake, Sally Jessy Raphael, Montel Williams, Jerry Springer, Maury Povich, Geraldo and many more.
+She has been featured on over 1,000 shows including: Late Night with Conan O'Brien, NBC Nightly News, NBC's Today, Good Morning America, Dr. Oz, Rachael Ray, The Doctors, The Meredith Vieira Show, Katie Couric Show, CBS's The Early Show, CBS This Morning, ABC's Jimmy Kimmel Live, The Daily Show on Comedy Central, Entertainment Tonight, Extra, Access Hollywood, Showbiz Tonight, Vh1, MTV, Tyra Banks Show, The O'Reilly Factor, Cavuto, NBC's Later, CNN, Wolf Blitzer Reports, MSNBC, Hard Ball with Chris Matthews, Fox News Channel, Hannity, Hannity and Colmes, The Joy Behar Show, ABC's Politically Incorrect, The Morning Show with Mike and Juliet, Fox and Friends, Fox Business Channel, The Star Jones Show, The Roseanne Barr Show, Court TV, Oxygen, F/X, Hard Copy, Inside Edition, American Journal, E!'s Talk Soup, Leeza, Ricki Lake, Sally Jessy Raphael, Montel Williams, Jerry Springer, Maury Povich, Geraldo and many more.

 Dr. Locker has been the monthly advice columnist for Maxim magazine, and for two popular teen magazines, Sassy magazine and Teen People.
 She has written for other magazines including Details, Playboy, Entertainment Weekly, Marie Claire, Redbook, Women's Own.
 Feature articles have been written about Dr. Locker in many magazines and newspapers, including TV Guide, People, USA Today, Forbes, Harper's Bazaar, Cosmopolitan, Glamour, Men's Journal, and Playboy.
 Dr. Locker has been quoted in hundreds of issues of popular magazines and newspapers, including in The New York Times, Cosmopolitan, Glamour, Vogue, In Style, US, Redbook, Marie Clarie, Parenting, Bride's, Cosmo Style, Cosmo Girl, Seventeen, Fitness, Men's Health, Men's Fitness, Stuff, Maxim, and more.